Comuna 13 History – Medellins Street Art Capital

 Comuna 13 History – A Troubled Past

-How Comuna 13 Was Created
+How Comuna 13 was created

 Medellin sits within a valley that is surrounded by steep hills.
-These steep hills are full of informal communities where people have built houses illegally without proper consent.
+These hills are full of informal communities where people have built houses illegally without proper consent.

 The reason for this was that many people came to Medellin to escape violence in the countryside.